 She was instead exploring the anatomy of love: its genesis, its precursors, its blooming, the conditions whereby it might endure.

-And the backdrop for this was two characters whom we know only as “the boy” and “the man,” along with the wary, jaded proprietor, Leo, the only character with a name, who keeps a close eye on the pair’s interaction but allows it to unfold as McCullers develops her theme through the sad but ultimately self-reconciled tale of “the man.”
+And the backdrop for this are two characters whom we know only as “the boy” and “the man,” along with the wary, jaded proprietor, Leo, the only character with a name.
+He keeps a close eye on the pair’s interaction but allows it to unfold as McCullers develops her theme through the sad but ultimately self-reconciled tale of “the man.”

 No, it’s not a promising sign that the man has his nose in a beer before breakfast, but there is little doubt of his earnestness and even urgency as he seeks to impart something important to this boy who has wandered unknowingly into his life.
 The boy is not totally reassured but is at least not alarmed, given the fact that Leo, who has served him before, is not intervening to chase the man off.